artificialhoney/giger/README.rst

 roop
 ----

+Simply change the face in an input image and render the result to disc.

 .. code:: bash

-   giger roop --source face.jpg --input target.png --output output.png
+   giger roop --face face.jpg --input target.png --output output.png